 With LEDs evolving so fast and some product standards remaining in limbo, manufacturer-sponsored training and education on applications, system compatibility, dimming, and other features continues to be a vital means of accelerating marketplace adoption of this light source.
-Following, two lighting manufacturer veterans — David Kaminski, Wattstopper Product Marketing Manager at Legrand, North & Central America and Benjamin Koyle, Director of Training at RAB Lighting – share their experiences regarding the most (and least) effective approaches to distributor and end-user training.
+Two lighting manufacturer veterans — David Kaminski, Wattstopper Product Marketing Manager at Legrand, North & Central America and Benjamin Koyle, Director of Training at RAB Lighting – share their experiences regarding the most (and least) effective approaches to distributor and end-user training.

 lightED: Given today’s fast-paced lighting market, do you feel that education and training have become more important than ever?

 Kaminski: Yes.
 The advent and adoption of LEDs have dramatically changed the world of lighting.
 In the last 10 years, the technology has gone from a simple point of light that was used as an indicator in items like watches and calculators to the energy-efficient lighting technology of choice that can be used in everything from general lighting to automotive, parking lot, and even light-up sneaker applications.
 The 0-10V nature of LEDs allows them to be more easily controlled, and this controllability along with their color rendering capability, higher lumen output, and the introduction of controlled color tuning RGB, human-centric lighting, and IoT are changing what was just an energy-efficient light source to a means of improving lighting quality for better occupant experience within buildings.
 To this end, more training is needed to fill the gap in knowledge of and confidence in these emerging technologies.